gem-pasteur/macsyfinder/doc/source/user_guide/outputs.rst

 systems.txt
 -----------

-start with some comments
+The file starts with some comments:
-    - the version of macsyfinder used
+    - the version of MacSyFinder used
     - the command line used to produce this file

-Then for each replicon, a list of systems detected each systems is described with
+Then for each replicon, the systems detected are listed along with their description:
-    - **system_id** the unique identifier of a systems
+    - **system_id** the unique identifier of a system
-    - **model** the model used to assigned this systems
+    - **model** the model assigned to this system
-    - **replicon** the name of the replicon
+    - **replicon** the name of the replicon harbouring the system
-    - **clusters** the clusters composition of this system.
+    - **clusters** the clusters composition of this system
-        - each clusters is a list of tuple.
+        - each clusters is a list of tuple
         - each tuple is composed of:
-            - the name of the matching gene in the replicon
+            - the name of the matching gene(s) in the replicon
-            - the name of the gene profile
+            - the name of the corresponding gene profile(s)
-            - the position of the sequence in the replicon
+            - the position of the corresponding sequence(s) along the replicon

-    - **occurrence** the estimated number of occurrence
+    - **occurrence** the average number of occurrences of each components of the system (as a potential proxy to estimate whether there's the genetic potential for multiple systems in one)
-    - **wholeness** The % of model
+    - **wholeness** the percentage of the model's components that were found in this system
-    - **loci nb** The number of loci
+    - **loci nb** the number of different loci constituting this system
-    - **score** The system score
+    - **score** the score of the system.
+See `here <XXXX>` for more details
-    - **systems components** the number of occurrence of each model components. in parenthesis the name of profile that match in square bracket the name of other putative systems where this gene is involved.
+    - **systems components** the number of occurrences of each model components in parenthesis the name of the matching profile in square brackets the name of other putative systems that would involve this gene

-macsyfinder.txt example
+Here is an example of a "systems.txt" file:

 .. code-block:: text